+Updated April 12, 2022.
 The same way that a basket of strawberries you filled by hand in the patch seems to taste sweeter, a bouquet you snipped from a field in bloom is just prettier.
-Skip the overpriced flower shop and the wilting, sad options at the grocery store, and make plans to trek out to a farm for a vase-worthy arrangement:
+Skip the wilting, sad options at the grocery store, and make plans to trek out to a farm for a vase-worthy arrangement.

 Mid-May through mid-October, Wednesday to Sunday 9 a.m. to 6 p.m., closed Monday and Tuesday

-This Purcellville farm is currently busy weeding, planting, and prepping for the upcoming season; they plan to open in mid-May with the exact date TBD, so check the website for the most up-to-date information.
-When they do open, visitors are invited to pick peonies and other varieties, with blooms priced at $10 for a small bouquet and $20 for a large bouquet cup.
-Clippers, containers, and water are available to use, and payment is on the honor system; leave your cash or check in the jar on the counter. // 37879 Allder School Rd., Purcellville
+This Purcellville farm is currently busy weeding, planting, and prepping for the upcoming season; they usually open in mid-May with the exact date TBD, so check the website for the most up-to-date information.
+When they do open, visitors are invited to pick peonies and other varieties, with blooms priced at $15 for a small bouquet and $20 for a large bouquet cup.
+Clippers, containers, and water are available to use, and payment is on the honor system–leave your cash or check in the jar on the counter.
+37879 Allder School Rd., Purcellville

-Be transported to the South of France via fields of fragrant pick-your-own purple flowers at this small family-owned farm in Catlett.
-Tickets cost $5 for guests aged 16 and up, $3 for ages 4-15, and kids under 4 are free.
+Be transported to the south of France via fields of fragrant pick-your-own purple flowers at this small family-owned farm in Catlett.
+Tickets cost $6 for guests aged 16 and up, $4 for ages 4 to 15, and kids under 4 are free.
 Lavender costs 15 cents a stem, and can be dried and used in sachets, herb mixtures, flavored sugar, and cocktail syrups.
-The farm is also offering yoga and meditation in the lavender fields, and new this year is a farm stay in a spacious tent that holds up to six people and includes PYO admission. // 8769 Old Dumfries Rd., Catlett
+The farm is also offering yoga and meditation in the lavender fields, and returning this year is a farm stay in a spacious tent that holds up to six people and includes PYO admission.
+8769 Old Dumfries Rd., Catlett

 Dates and Times TBD

-Tickets are already sold out for the Festival of Spring–Holland in Virginia, where tulips in all colors dot the fields.
-But the Summer of Sunflowers runs mid-July through Labor Day, when you’ll find more than 30 varieties of cutting sunflowers on eight acres in successive crops, ensuring at least six weeks of blooming flowers priced at $1.50 per stem.
-The farm also has one of the country’s only sunflower mazes, which blooms for around two weeks and is a vibrant, photo-worthy spot to get lost for an hour or so. // 11008 Kettle Run Rd., Nokesville
+While tickets are still available for the Festival of Spring–Holland in Virginia, where tulips in all colors dot the fields, the Summer of Sunflowers runs mid-July through Labor Day.
+This is where you’ll find more than 30 varieties of cutting sunflowers on eight acres in successive crops, ensuring at least six weeks of blooming flowers priced at $1.50 per stem.
+The farm also has one of the country’s only sunflower mazes, which blooms for around two weeks and is a vibrant, photo-worthy spot to get lost for an hour or so.
+11008 Kettle Run Rd., Nokesville

 Dates and Times TBD